ronoel/bolt-protocol/README.md

 ---

-## ✅ Phase 1: MVP & Core Infrastructure (✅ Completed / In Progress)
+## ✅ Phase 1: MVP & Core Infrastructure

 **🎯 Goal:** Launch the base protocol and demonstrate its utility.